VeriorPies/MineCloud/README.md

 1. Fully integrated with Discord - start, stop, and backup the server with Discord commands
 2. Auto shutdown and backup when no one is online
 3. Almost free (≈54 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
-4. Fully customizable - installed whatever mods you like
+4. Fully customizable - install whatever mods you like
 5. No maintenance cost - don't have time to play?
 Just leave it there!
 It cost nothing
 6. Can be easily modified to host other multiplayer game servers as well